 One of the provisions of the Historic Roads and Bridges PA stipulates that the MDT prepare National Register of Historic Places Multiple Properties Documents (MPD) for each of the four bridge types present in Montana.
-In 2010, the MDT successfully prepared an MPD for historic steel truss bridges in Montana.
-The document included National Register nominations for ten steel truss bridges, including five that are owned by the MDT (see list above).
-The following year, in 2011, the MDT completed an MPD for reinforced concrete bridges.
-It includes two reinforced concrete bridges owned by the MDT: the Sheep Creek Bridge (24LC1157) and the Carter Bridge (24PA0841).
-An MPD for historic steel stringer and girder bridges was presented to the Montana State Historic Preservation Review Board at its January 2012 meeting.
-That MPD includes eight bridges of which six are under MDT jurisdiction (see list above).
-Finally, in 2012 or 2013, the State Review Board will consider the final MPD for historic timber stringer bridges.3 Bridges owned by the MDT and listed in the MPDs have been included in the agency's Historic Bridge Rehabilitation Program.
-Especially prominent bridges include the Missouri River Bridge near Wolf Creek (24LC0131), the Carter Bridge (24PA0841), the Yellowstone River Bridge at Fallon (24PE0618) and the Fred Robinson Bridge (24FR0804/24PH1059) across the Missouri River in Phillips and Fergus counties.
+By 2013, the MDT successfully prepared MPD's for historic steel truss, reinforced concrete, and steel girder and stringer bridges in Montana.
+The documents included National Register nominations for a total of 24 bridges, including 15 owned and maintained by the MDT (see Figure 1).
+In 2012, the State Review Board approved the final MPD for historic timber stringer bridges and approved the National Register of Historic Places nomination of the Cottonwood Creek Bridge (24FA0231) at its January 2014 meeting.
+Bridges owned by the MDT and listed in the MPDs have been included in the agency's Historic Bridge near Wolf Creek (24LC0131), the Carter Bridge (24PA0841), the Fred Robinson Bridge (24FR0804/24PH1059) across the Missouri River in Phillips and Fergus counties, and the Yellowstone River Bridge at Fallon (24PE0618).